 Computer assisted telephone interviewing (CATI) is only becoming more popular as a research method.
 Here’s how to get started.

-When you’re collecting primary data, you can choose from a variety of data collection methods, including in-person interviews, video interviews, and computer-assisted telephone interviews (CATI).
+When you’re collecting primary data, you can choose from a variety of data collection methods, including in-person interviews, video interviews, and computer-assisted telephone interviews (CATI), which is the method you can use to conduct a survey on mobile phones.
 In this blog post, we’ll walk you through the basics of CATI, and provide guidance on what to consider when choosing CATI software.

 We’ve also included a link to our free CATI starter kit and a comprehensive list of CATI resources toward the bottom of this page!